10 things coming up in Worthing and Brighton

 Things you won't want to miss...

-3 Music.
-Steyning Jazz Club welcome The TJ Johnson Quintet on Friday, June 7.
-Club spokesman Colin Jilks said: “ TJ Johnson is widely considered to be one of the UK’s most charismatic and highly revered jazz and blues singers.
-TJ plays an extraordinary blend of music that transcends the boundaries of jazz, blues, soul, country and gospel and is influenced by some of the greats such as Ray Charles, Dr John, Louis Armstrong, Johnny Cash, BB King, Nina Simone, Alberta Hunter and many more.
-His distinctive voice and unique personal stage manner unquestionably bring both the band and the audience together to create an intimate yet exciting atmosphere that is rarely equalled.
-TJ and his band have toured extensively both in the UK and overseas for more than 20 years and while still maintaining a high profile at international festivals and venue.
-He is also very involved in the vibrant London music scene, including many sell-out performances at London’s famous Ronnie Scott’s.
-Backed by his group of top London-based musicians, the line-up will be: TJ Johnson, piano and vocals; Jooles Greaves, sax, harp and flute; George Trebar, Bass; Nils Solberg, guitar; and Jack Cotteril, drums.”
-Steyning Jazz Club meets at Fletcher’s Croft, Steyning, BN44 3XZ at 8pm.
-Doors open 7.15pm.
-Information from Sid Bailey on 01273 430311.
+3 Theatre.
+Tom Ratcliffe’s award-winning play Velvet will visit the Marlborough Theatre, Brighton on Friday, June 14.
+Spokeswoman Stella Reilly explained: “Velvet is a semi-autobiographical show which explores the complex realities of harassment within the entertainment industry.
+It is written and performed by Tom Ratcliffe.”

 4 Theatre.
-Chapterhouse Theatre Company bring their production of Treasure Island to Field Place Manor House and Barns, Worthing with on Thursday, June 13 at 7pm (0871 2200260 or www.seetickets.com).
-Bring your own rugs or low-backed seating.
-The production comes as part of Chapterhouse Theatre Company’s 20th anniversary of bringing classical theatre productions to country houses, castles and heritage sites across the UK and Ireland.
+Outside Edge offers a hilarious comedy about a minor Sunday league cricket team trying to win a match while the players sort out their various marital problems.
+The play, by Richard Harris, is the next offering from the Rustington Players.
+Spokeswoman Rita Rooke-Matthews said: “Roger (Martin Sworn) is the pompous captain who likes to think of himself as the driving force behind the team, but he isn’t really much good at organisation.
+Most of the real work is actually done by Roger’s ever-efficient, long-suffering and loyal wife, Miriam (Helen Chewter) – though she begins to doubt him when she hears what went on last year!
+Kevin (Jason Evans) spends a lot of time fighting off his over-affectionate wife Maggie (Claire Mitchell) while nursing his injured spinning finger.
+Maggie is a very outgoing, affectionate woman who adores Kevin and has a seemingly-insatiable appetite for sex!
+Bob (Chris Harris) is having marriage problems as he is still doing odd jobs for his ex-wife behind his current wife Ginnie’s back.
+Ginnie (Sarah Johnson) turns up and sunbathes throughout the match.
+Dennis (John Stovold) fancies himself as a ladies man and is also having wife trouble.
+His wife finds a drastic way to teach him a lesson!
+Alex (Robbie Tolhurst) is an unpopular, arrogant solicitor, but the best cricketer in the team and arrives with his new girlfriend Sharon (Beth Pickering) who ends up having hysterics.
+Just when it seems that things can’t get any worse… well, come along and find out!”
+The play is directed by Viv Culton.
+Performances will take place at 7.45pm on Wednesday, June 12-Saturday, June 15 at the Woodlands Centre, Rustington BN16 3HB.
+Tickets can be booked online at https://www.ticketsource.co.uk/rustingtonplayers or through Rustington Players box office: 0754 630643 (no booking fee).

 5 Theatre.
 A summer of tragedy lies ahead for Hazel Caulfield as she tours the south as Juliet in Shakespeare’s great masterpiece.
 The production comes from West Sussex-based This Is My Theatre company and will see Hazel opposite Harry Boaz as Romeo – and with the nurse played as a male role by Ethan Taylor.
-Dates include: June 12, 7.30pm, St Botolph’s Church, Botolphs, near Steyning; June 13-14, 7pm Brighton Open Air Theatre, Brighton; June 15, 2pm and 7pm, Brighton Open Air Theatre.
+June 13-14, 7pm and June 15, 2pm and 7pm, Brighton Open Air Theatre.

 6 Art.
 Nottingham-based artist Michael Sheppard is showing his work at St Paul’s in Worthing in an exhibition running from June 4-25, 8.30am-4pm.
 Waterfalls, beaches and coastlines are his inspirations.